 To address a disaster, Druva DraaS spins up the AWS EC2 instances from the EBS snapshots during failover.
 The virtual machines in the AWS account are recovered based on the configuration and failover settings specified in the DR plan.
 Once Phoenix DraaS addresses the disaster, you can failback the EC2 instances with a single click to an alternate location in your virtualization infrastructure without any data loss.

 When you trigger failback, the backup proxy creates a target virtual machine in the virtualization infrastructure.
 The virtual machine then connects to the failed over EC2 instance and the data is copied to the virtual machine.
-Phoenix then boots up the virtual machine and launches the target instance.
+Druva Phoenix then boots up the virtual machine and launches the target instance.
 You must configure the virtual machine with the previous backup policy to resume the operations.

 Note: You can failback the entire DR plan or multiple VM instances in the DR plan by selecting all the required instances in the DR plan at one time for failback.

 The starting point for failback is a freshly rebuilt primary data center and backup DR site containing data that needs to be transferred back to the primary site.

-- The first step is to redeploy the Phoenix backup proxy VM to establish communication with the Phoenix Cloud and get the backup configuration from the cloud.
+- The first step is to redeploy the Druva Phoenix backup proxy VM to establish communication with the Druva Cloud and get the backup configuration from the cloud.

 - In the next step, the backup proxy launches a template VM, which reaches out to the EC2 instance and get its configuration information – number of CPUs, memory size, number of disks, and so on.